2004 Seattle Seahawks season: Week 1: at New Orleans Saints

 The Seahawks won for only the seventh time in their last eighteen road games, holding Aaron Brooks to one touchdown while forcing two New Orleans fumbles.

 Week 2: at Tampa Bay Buccaneers

 The Seahawks defeated the Buccaneers 10–6 despite recording only nine first downs and being shut out in the second half.
-The Seahawks intercepted Brad Johnson and Chris Simms and limited the Bucs to just 271 total yards.
+The Seahawks intercepted Brad Johnson and Chris Simms and limited the Buccaneers to just 271 total yards.

 Week 3: vs. San Francisco 49ers

 The Seahawks home opener was a 34–0 shutout of the 49ers where they intercepted Ken Dorsey twice and limited the Niners to just 175 yards.
 It was San Francisco's first shutout loss since losing to the Atlanta Falcons 0-7 in 1977.

 Week 5: vs. St. Louis Rams

 The Seahawks suffered their first home loss since 2002.
 The Rams were bullied in the first half and fell behind 24–7, but in the second half Marc Bulger threw two touchdowns as the Rams outscored Seattle 20–3; tied 27–27 the game went to overtime and Bulger threw three passes – the last a 52-yard score to Shaun McDonald and the 33–27 Rams win.